 Communication Sciences & Disorders Mission Statement

-We believe that all persons are entitled to actively engage in their personal and professional growth in an inclusive and supportive, yet challenging, environment that values diversity and professional ethics.
+We believe that everyone is entitled to actively engage in personal and professional

 Division of Education, Health, and Human Services Mission Statement

 The mission of the Division of Education, Health, and Human Services is to prepare students for positions in their respective fields, to provide a learning environment that fosters growth and development, and to inculcate creative, critical, and humane thinking.

 Objective 1: Address personnel shortages at university, state, and national levels to maintain high quality education and service in speech-language pathology and audiology

 SUNY Plattsburgh Mission Statement

 SUNY Plattsburgh is a public, comprehensive college that prepares students for academic, professional and personal success.